Appendix D — SQL primer

 The names of calculated variables can be specified using AS

-, as can be seen in the following query.
+, as in the following query.

 SELECT date,